 PEET's proposed Amendments to the Burns Beach Structure Plan (with specific regard to the local shop precinct) were intended to:

 Retrospectively rezone 3 Lots in the Local Shop Precinct that PEET previously sold (and CoJ Planning Department approved) for wholly residential use, in clear breach of the Approved Burns Beach Structure Plan.

 Redefine the permissible use of the remaining 2 undeveloped Lots in the Local Shop Precinct to allow development of a childcare facility that does not comply with the Approved Burns Beach Structure Plan.

-BBRA and the Burns Beach community strongly opposed PEET's proposed Amendments, CoJ Planning Department and CoJ Council also rejected the PEET application.
+BBRA and the Burns Beach community strongly opposed PEET's proposed Amendments in the February 2020 CoJ Community Consultation.
+CoJ Planning Department and CoJ Council also rejected the PEET application.

 PEET subsequently requested WA Planning Commission to approve the PEET application and on 13th October 2020 WAPC granted their request.

 PEET and/or the proponent of the proposed childcare facility submitted an application to CoJ for planning approval (see development plans and other relevant documentation here: https://www.joondalup.wa.gov.au/44-46-grand-ocean-entrance-burns-beach-child-care-premises-and-restaurant-cafe?nocache=true&fbclid=IwAR132AvgWhLVvzrNoh5bJysG2ap0-D_mxUT75h2AOAQdFtqeJh6Dva9CsNk ).
 CoJ undertook a Community Consultation process in June/July 2021.

 BBRA and the Burns Beach community once again strongly opposed development of a childcare facility at this location (80% opposition), for the following reasons: